pyhopper/pyhopper/docs/recipes/nans.rst

 .. note::

-    Pyhopper does not catch any exception other than :meth:`pyhopper.CancelEvaluation()` to allow debugging the objective function.
+    Pyhopper does not catch any exception other than :meth:`pyhopper.PruneEvaluation()` to allow debugging the objective function.